Onkarsus13/TTS_Training/README.md

 TTS is a library for advanced Text-to-Speech generation.
-It's built on the latest research, was designed to achieve the best trade-off among ease-of-training, speed and quality.
+It's built on the latest research, and was designed to achieve the best trade-off between ease-of-training, speed, and quality.
-TTS comes with pretrained models, tools for measuring dataset quality and already used in **20+ languages** for products and research projects.
+TTS comes with pre-trained models, and tools for measuring dataset quality and is already used in **20+ languages** for products and research projects.

 - Efficient, flexible, lightweight but feature complete `Trainer API`.